yilativs/springboot-app-docker-image-demo/readme.md

 ### Features

-This project demonstrates following features of a Spring Boot Java application packaged as a docker image:
+This project demonstrates following features of a Spring Boot Java application packaged with maven as a docker image:

-* Layered jar - allows to minimize docker image size on rebuilds and speed up docker push and pull phases.
+* Layered jar - allows to minimize docker image size on rebuilds and speed up docker push and pull phases
-* Uses tini alpine image.
+* Uses tini alpine image
 * Exposes build properties such as:
     * pom.xml properties
     * build timestamp